bobabugel/portfolio/Projects.md

 ![](https://github.com/bobabugel/portfolio/blob/gh-pages/img/RFP.PNG)

-The RFP for the Riis Beach Bathhouse was put by Business Services at Gateway National Recreation Area in 2016.
-The led by Pam Mclay with language by Karen Edelman.
-I was an internand did  design and photography for this project.
+The RFP for the Riis Beach Bathhouse was put by BusinessServices at Gateway National Recreation Area in 2016.
+The project was led by Pam Mclay withlanguage by Karen Edelman.
+I was an intern at the time and did  design work and photography for this project.
 [Link to Project](https://github.com/bobabugel/portfolio/blob/gh-pages/pdf/Riis_Facilities_RFP_2016-1110%20(1).pdf)